ScottWilkins/oauth-practice/README.md

 ## OAuth

 A note about this exercise.
-This is not a "paint by numbers" OAuth exercise.
-We have left room for you to apply the things you already have some experience with:
+This is not entirely a "paint by numbers" OAuth exercise.
+We have left a _little_ room for you to apply the things you already have some experience with:

 * routes
 * requiring core modules
-* middleware (Use the Galvanize Learning Experience if you need a refresher!)
+* middleware
 * local environment variables
-* configuring environment variables on Heroku
 * deploying to Heroku

 What _is_ provided in this exercise is still _way_ friendlier than most OAuth documentation.
 So, consider this your friendly introduction.

 __YOU SHOULD:__